 Example 1: A Quercus alba individual in the eastern U.S. may be classified as either a sapling (sap), a small tree (smt), a single-bole tree (sbt), or a multi-bole tree (mbt), depending on life stage and the specific growth habit of the individual.
-However, a small Q. alba individual would not be classified as a small shrub (sms) or single shrub (sis) because this species is broadly recognized as a tree species (e.g., USDA PLANTS), and the biomass of large and small individuals can be estimated using general allometric equations developed for trees (e.g., Jenkins et al. 2003, Jenkins et al. 2004).
+However, a small Q. alba individual would not be classified as a small shrub (sms) or single shrub (sis) because this species is broadly recognized as a tree species (e.g., USDA PLANTS), and the biomass of large and small individuals can be estimated using general allometric equations developed for trees (e.g., Jenkins et al. 2004, Chojnacky et al. 2013).

 Example 2: An Acer rubrum individual has four boles with the following diameters at 130 cm along each bole: 12 cm, 9 cm, 4 cm, and 3.5 cm.
-This individual is classified as a multi-bole tree growth form because the largest bole is ≥ 10 cm DBH, and there are two secondary boles with diameters $\geq 1/3$ the diameter of the largest bole.
+This individual is classified as a multi-bole tree growth form because the largest bole is \ge 10 cm DBH, and there are two secondary boles with diameters \ge 1/3 the diameter of the largest bole.
 The smallest bole with DBH = 3.5 cm is not tagged and measured because its diameter is not 1/3 that of the largest bole.

-Example 3: Rhododendron spp. may grow large enough that one or more stems have DBH ≥ 10 cm.
-If only DBH and stem count are considered, Figure 4 on its own would have large Rhododendron individuals classified either as a single-bole tree (multiple stems, but DBH of only one bole ≥ 10 cm) or a multi-bole tree (more than one bole with DBH ≥ 10 cm).
-However, considering Rhododendron spp. are usually < 4-5 meters height, these large individuals are classified as single shrub (sis).
+Example 3: Rhododendron spp. may grow large enough that one or more stems have $DBH \ge 10$ cm.
+If only DBH and stem count are considered, Figure 7 on its own would have large Rhododendron individuals classified either as a single-bole tree (multiple stems, but DBH of only one bole ≥ 10 cm) or a multi-bole tree (more than one bole with DBH ≥ 10 cm).
+However, considering Rhododendron spp. are usually < 4 - 5 meters height, these large individuals are classified as single shrub (sis).

 Example 4: A young Interior Live Oak (Quercus wislizenii) may split below 130 cm into multiple boles with $10 \text{ cm} > \text{DBH} \ge 1 \text{ cm}$.
-Because this species routinely achieves single- and multi-bole tree status, smaller individuals are classified as 'small tree', rather than 'single shrub' (see dashed arrow in Figure 4).
+Because this species routinely achieves single- and multi-bole tree status, smaller individuals are classified as 'small tree', rather than 'single shrub' (see dashed arrow in Figure 7).

-Example 5: A Big Sagebrush individual (Artemisia tridentata) has multiple emergent boles / stems, with only one such emergent stem having 10 cm > DBH ≥ 1 cm; all others have DBH < 1 cm or are < 130 cm height.
+Example 5: A Big Sagebrush individual (Artemisia tridentata) has multiple emergent boles, with only one such emergent bole having $10 \text{ cm} > \text{DBH} \ge 1 \text{ cm}$; all others have DBH < 1 cm or are < 130 cm height.
 This species never attains single- or multi-bole tree status, and this individual is classified as a 'single shrub,' rather than a 'small tree.'

 Example 6: Species information may not be informative with respect to assigning growth form.
 For example, Toxicodendron spp. commonly exist as lianas, small shrubs, and shrub groups.
+For species like Toxicodendron spp., growth form is assigned on a per individual basis according to observed attributes and not species-level tendencies.

-Below, Figure 3 provides high-level classification information, and Figure 4 indicates how low-level growth form classifications are informed by structural and taxonomic data.
-To make a correct classification, use the flow charts in combination with the definitions in Table 10, and use knowledge of species-level growth habits at a site.
+Below, Figure 6 provides high-level classification information, and Figure 7 indicates how low-level growth form classifications are informed by structural and taxonomic data.
+To make a consistent classification, use the flow charts in combination with the definitions in Table 8, and use knowledge of species-level growth habits at a site.

-Figure 3.
-High-level classification tree for assigning vegetation to growth form, and assigning the correct protocol.
+Figure 6.
+High-level classification tree for assigning vegetation to growth form and assigning the correct protocol.

-Figure 4.
-Low-level classification tree indicating how structural observations and stem diameter data inform the classification of apparent individuals to growth form.
+Figure 7.
+Detailed classification tree indicating how structural observations and stem diameter data inform the classification of apparent individuals to growth form.
 Dashed lines call out points where growth form classification may change after considering height and species-specific information.